swahareddy/swahareddy.github.io/blogs/harvardindiacon2025.md

 > Devanshu Gandhi, MD, Vadilal Industries Limited
 > Vikram Gandhi, Professor, Harvard Business School

 All speakers on the panel were second or third generation leaders in succesful family businesses and were figuring out how to balance heritage and innovation.
 They spoke about generational shift from older/savers to younger/experience-spenders.
-Luxurious expenses today need to be authentic or personalized.
-Opulence alone does not cut it.
+Luxurious expenses today need to be authentic or personalized. **Opulence alone does not cut it**.
 It was pleasure to hear how they are working towards ESG, whether privately or publically owned.

-# Private Capital fueling Innovation
+# Private Capital Fueling Innovation
 > Manish Kejriwal, Founder and Managing Partner, Kedaara Capital
 > Deep Nishar, Managing Director - General Catalyst
 > Akriti Dokania, Partner, Ridge Ventures